mverleun/IoT-Kit/Documentation/Software/Mosquitto.md

 # Mosquitto
 [Mosquitto](https://mosquitto.org) is a MQTT server and the connecting element between the devices and the management server.

+If you are not familiar with the MQTT protocol check out the following brief description: [https://mosquitto.org/man/mqtt-7.html](https://mosquitto.org/man/mqtt-7.html)

 ## homie topics
 The devices subscribe to topics on this server as specified in the homie convention.
 The also periodically publish information to topics.